Your basket is currently empty!

-Sansevierias are one of our all-time favourite plants at The Little Botanical, they are super stylish and they have some incredible features!
-We have some fun facts about Sanseviereia we’d like to tell you about.
-Here is our short guide to help you find out just how fab these easy to care for plants are.
+We have produced a guide to help you find out just how fabulous caring for Sansevieria.
+As one of our all-time favourite plants at The Little Botanical, they are super stylish and they have some incredible features!
+We have some fun facts about Sansevieria we’d like to tell you about.
 We are sure you will love them just as much as we do.

 Types of Sansevieria